halc1en/nemesis_helper/README.md

 - [ ] Bookmarking reference entries
 - [x] Filtering reference entries
 - [x] JSON with hierarchy
+- [ ] Inline markup in JSON for bold, italic
+- [ ] Hyperlinks in JSON ("id" field and inline links to it)
+- [ ] Lists in JSON with modifiable icon

 ## Game session
 - [x] Bottom navigation bar: Reference (done) + Game (new)